jsmoriss/jsm-force-ssl/README.md

 <h2>Description</h2>

-<p>An effective way to make sure that all HTTP URLs on your website get redirected to HTTPS.</p>
+<h4>An effective way to make sure that all HTTP URLs on your website get redirected to HTTPS.</h4>

 <p>The plugin defines the FORCE_SSL, FORCE_SSL_ADMIN, and FORCE_SSL_LOGIN constants, then makes sure that all front-end HTTP requests are redirected to their HTTPS equivalent.</p>